wkd48632/ST2/Zen.md

 # Zen

 The first part introduces the Smalltalk2 approach to information representation and manipulation.
-Three words--Creature, Communication, Distance of Reality
+Four words--Creature, Communication, Distance of Reality, Using

 ## Creature
 Instance-like something.